jeremysinger/capabilitiesforcoders/compiler_errors/capability_misuse.rst

 which preserves the capability metadata.

-However, in cases where it's not possible to return a capability-enanbled pointer, you can do an explicit cast using ``__cheri_fromcap``.
+However, in cases where it's not possible to return a capability-enabled pointer, you can do an explicit cast using ``__cheri_fromcap``.

 An example refactoring would be: